guardian/commercial-templates/README.md

 ### Automated ads

-A number of ads (`events-multiple` and `masterclass-multiple`) use areader revenue endpoint.
+A number of ads (`events-multiple` and `masterclass-multiple`) use a reader revenue endpoint.
 In their associated `test.json` files you will see that the URL's refer to `mem.thegulocal.com` as the domain.
+The `_src/js/events-multiple.js` needs to be updated to reflect this domain also.
 This requires the [`membership-frontend`](https://github.com/guardian/membership-frontend) to be running and using the `nginx` server.
 Make sure to set this up before testing these ads.

 ## Testing on Frontend (Prod)